 Existing Land Use: As detailed in Chapter 3, the existing land use data provides valuable insight into the present identity of Bainbridge Township.
 It also serves as a useful tool for influencing future development.
-Map 3.8, Existing Land Use, allows us to gain a comprehensive overview of the patterns of human activity on the land, capturing a "snapshot" of the current physical landscape conditions of the built and natural environment.
-The specific existing land use classifications are detailed below.
+Map 3.8, Existing Zoning, allows us to gain an overview of the specific zoning classifications are detailed below.